World imports

 Perform a write of up to 4096 zeroes, and then flush the stream.
 Block until all of these operations are complete, or an error occurs.

-This is a convenience wrapper around the use of check-write
+This is a convenience wrapper around the use of check-write,

-, and is implemented with
+subscribe, write-zeroes, and flush, and is implemented with

 the following pseudo-code: